AdobeDocs/audience-manager.fr-FR/help/using/features/declared-ids.md

 });
 ```

 In the `namespace` key-value pair, `MCORG` is your [!DNL Experience Cloud] Organization ID.
-If you don&#39;t have this ID, you can find it in the [!UICONTROL Administration] section of the [!DNL Experience Cloud] dashboard.
-Vous devez disposer des autorisations d&#39;administrateur pour afficher ce tableau de bord.
+If you don't have this ID, you can find it in the [!UICONTROL Administration] section of the [!DNL Experience Cloud] dashboard.
+Vous devez disposer des autorisations d'administrateur pour afficher ce tableau de bord.
 See [Administration: Core Services](https://marketing.adobe.com/resources/help/en_US/mcloud/?f=admin_getting_started.html).

 ## Deprecated Functions {#deprecated-functions}

-With the latest versions of [!UICONTROL DIL] (6.2+), you don&#39;t need to use these key-value pairs to pass in [!UICONTROL declared IDs].
-That&#39;s because [!UICONTROL DIL] now relies on the `visitorService` function shown in the code sample above.
+With the latest versions of [!UICONTROL DIL] (6.2+), you don't need to use these key-value pairs to pass in [!UICONTROL declared IDs].
+That's because [!UICONTROL DIL] now relies on the `visitorService` function shown in the code sample above.
 This function gets [!UICONTROL declared IDs] from the [!UICONTROL Experience Cloud ID Service].
 Toutefois, nous référencons ces variables ici à des fins historiques et héritées.
 See the code below for an example of how to configure `DIL.create` to get a [!UICONTROL declared ID] from the [!UICONTROL Visitor ID Service].
 The following table describes the legacy variables used by the `declaredId` object:

 <table id="table_A1884B72950F4BBDA87F17DDFF173628">